 It’s clear to me that America needs to cut back on caffeine, but I know how difficult it can be to do so.
-Along with physical withdrawal, people have come to rely on its energy- boosting benefits and many truly believe they can’t get through the day without some form of artificial energy, which is what caffeine is.
-It is basically a drug.
+Along with physical symptoms of withdrawal, people have come to rely on its energy-boosting benefits to get through the day.
+Caffeine is a form of artificial energy; it’s basically a drug.

-For those of you who feel that way, I’ve got great news!
-You can boost your energy without coffee, through natural means that nurture and support your body.
+For those of you who feel that way, I’ve got great news.
+You can boost your energy naturally, without caffeine, to nurture and support your body.

 1. Cut out the caffeine:

 The first step to increasing your natural energy levels is removing the artificial boost you get from caffeine.
 If you’re among the 90 percent of North Americans that drink caffeine daily, there’s a good chance you will experience some withdrawal symptoms when you do.

 The more caffeine you consume, the more severe those symptoms may be.
 While that sounds unpleasant, if you take a long-term view of your health, then that uncomfortable week can serve as a means to an end.
 A week of discomfort can lead to a lifetime of better health, and that sounds totally worth it to me.